Websites & Other Internet Sources

 Use the CRAAP Test!

-We recommend you use this criteria to decide if a source you have found online should be used in your academic research:
+Use this criteria to decide if a source you found online should be used in your academic research:

 - When was the information published or posted?